About me

 I am an Assistant Professor of Global Commerce at Denison University.
 I received my Ph.D. in Economics from Colorado State University and hold both a master’s and bachelor’s degree from the University of São Paulo (USP), my alma mater.

 My research lies at the intersection of international trade and economic development.
 I combine applied microeconomic methods with macroeconomic theory to address policy-relevant questions.
 Much of my current work investigates the consequences of trade-induced economic shocks for development outcomes such as structural change, electoral outcomes, mortality, and crime.
-I have published in Health Economics, Metroeconomica, and Structural Change and Economic Dynamics.
+I have published in the Journal of Development Economics, Health Economics, The B.E.
+Journal of Economic Analysis & Policy, Metroeconomica, and Structural Change and Economic Dynamics.
 Details on my ongoing projects can be found on the research page.

-For office hours appointments during the fall semester, please visit this page.
+For office hours appointments during the spring semester, please visit this page.